green moong dal

 Green moong dal a traditional ingredient in Indian cooking, often used in curries.
 Like other legumes, split green gram is low in fat and high in protein and fibre, but it has the added advantage of cooking quickly.
 Due to its mild, earthy flavour, green moong dal is best cooked with assertive flavourings.

 Soaked green moong dal

 • Split green gram is cooked as any other dal is cooked.
-The dal is pressure cooked along with chopped onion, tomatoes, chillies and ginger garlic patse.

-· Split Mung Beans can also be ground in a mill or blender and used to make vegetable fritters
+• Split moong beans can also be ground in a mill or blender and used to make vegetable fritters.

-· Split moon dal can be soaked in water and the paste used to prepare moon dal dosa or uttappams.How to store
+• It can be soaked in water and ground into a batter for dal dosa or uttappam.How to store

-• Split green gram like other lentils and pulses are good source of protein and dietary fibre.
+• Split green gram like other lentils and pulses is a good source of protein and dietary fibre.

-· They are low in fat and rich in B complex vitamins, calcium and potassium
+• It is low in fat and rich in B-complex vitamins, calcium and potassium.

-• It is free from the heaviness and tendency to flatulence, which is associated with other pulses.
+• It is free from the heaviness and tendency of flatulence, which is associated with other pulses.